 When Captain James Cook arrived in 1778 he found native chieftains battling each other fiercely to gain more territory.
 Trade with Europe soon brought cannons, muskets and ships to the inter-island conflicts.
-With the help of this technology, in 1810 a single leader, Kamehameha I, succeeded in asserting dominion over all of Hawaii.
+With the help of this technology, in 1810 a single leader, Kamehameha I, gained dominion over all of Hawaii.

-The Hawaiian islands were well positioned as a way station for trans-Pacific voyages and as an operations base for whaling ships.
+The Hawaiian islands were well positioned as a way station for trans-Pacific voyages and as an operations base for whalers.
 Thus there were many incentives for Europeans to visit, settle on and exert control over the indigenous people and their customs.

 Beginning in 1820, missionaries made it their business to convert the Hawaiian people to their version of Christianity.
 Traditional hula was danced by women wearing a wrapped skirt [pa’u] with bare upper bodies.
 Male dancers wore a loincloth [malo].
-Churchmen just arrived from New England found the dances pagan and the attire sinful; as quickly as they were able to convert the Hawaiian monarchs to their religion, they persuaded them to outlaw hula dancing as well as other traditional customs.
+Churchmen just arrived from New England found the dances pagan and the attire sinful.
+As soon as they converted the Hawaiian monarchs to their religion, they persuaded them to outlaw this dancing as well as other traditions.

 Hula After Hollywood

-The twentieth century brought one change to hula that is so popular that it has created a new and parallel tradition, with the addition of music.
+The twentieth century brought an important change to the dance.
+The addition of music was so popular that it has created a new and parallel tradition.
 The traditional chant style of hula [hula kahiko] has been joined by “modern hula” [hula ’auana].
-Modern hula adds musical accompaniment by guitar, ukulele and bass, and converts chants into songs, sometimes sung in harmony.
+The modern form adds musical accompaniment by guitar, ukulele and bass, and converts chants into songs, sometimes sung in harmony.

 Hula as Holistic Practice

-Although hula’s wide popularity is sustained economically by its entertainment value, its practitioners see it as a holistic lifestyle.
+Hula’s wide popularity sustains it economically for its entertainment value.
+However, its practitioners see it as a holistic lifestyle.
 There’s a fascinating research article that pulls together the views of six “culturally recognized hula educators and experts,” who are known as kumu hula.

-The goal of the researchers was to see whether hula could be successfully used to motivate Hawaiians to improve their cardiovascular health.
-The teachers described hula practice as supporting overall health through the integration of these elements:
+The goal of the researchers was to see whether this dance form could be successfully used to motivate Hawaiians to improve their cardiovascular health.
+The teachers described dance practice as supporting overall health through the integration of these elements:

-– Mental health: based on a pattern of ritual and routine that structures both rehearsal and performance, plus memory improvements from learning complicated dance sequences;
+– Mental health: from ritual and routine that structures both rehearsal and performance, plus memory improvements from learning complicated dance sequences.

-– Emotional health: an “entrance chant” to begin the hula session without bringing the emotional baggage of everyday life; and the mutual support of other group members;
+– Emotional health: an “entrance chant” to begin the dance session without bringing the emotional baggage of everyday life.
+In addition, there is benefit from the mutual support of other group members.

-– Spiritual health: the integration of physical, mental and emotional health, symbolized by the concept of dancing to akua (God, or the gods).
+– Spiritual health: the integration of physical, mental and emotional health.
+This is the idea that supports the concept of dancing to akua (God, or the gods).

 Hula for the Visitor to Hawaii

-If you were not fortunate enough to catch a hula performance upon your arrival, there are many other ways you can enjoy this deeply meaningful dance tradition:
+If you were not fortunate enough to catch a dance performance upon your arrival, there are many other ways you can enjoy this deeply meaningful dance tradition:

-– Shopping Centers.
-The Lahaina Cannery Mall in Lahaina, Maui has free hula performances several times a week.
+The Lahaina Cannery Mall in Lahaina, Maui has free performances several times a week.
 The keiki (childrens) shows are particularly charming.
 You may see some unauthentic grass costumes but hey, you get what you pay for.
-Other shopping centers on Maui also offer free hula shows, generally not on as frequent a schedule.
+Other shopping centers on Maui also offer free shows, generally not on as frequent a schedule.

-– Luaus.
-The Hawaiian tradition of a luau (feast) has been transformed into tourist entertainment.
-The Old Lahaina Luau has its own performance space, and major hotels also mount their own shows, complete with hula, Hawaiian foods and of course tropical drinks.
+The Hawaiian tradition of a luau (feast) has become tourist entertainment.
+A Maui vacation would be incomplete without enjoying the Old Lahaina Luau, which has its own performance space.
+Also, major hotels mount their own shows, complete with hula, Hawaiian foods and of course tropical drinks.

 When your vacation is past, you can continue to enjoy hula, either as a spectator sport or as a personal activity:

-– Performance Videos: There are some wonderful videos of prize-winning hula performances, both in the traditional and the modern styles.
-For example, the first place Wahine ‘Auana winners at the 2009 Merrie Monarch festival were the dancers from the hula school Hula Halau ‘O Kamuela.
-Their performance begins at minute 2:00 of this YouTube video as they hula to the song Panini Pua Kea (White Flowered Cactus).
+There are some wonderful videos of prize-winning dance performances, both in the traditional and the modern styles.
+For example, the first place Wahine ‘Auana winners at the 2009 Merrie Monarch festival were students from the dance school Hula Halau ‘O Kamuela.
+Their performance begins at minute 2:00 of this YouTube video as they perform to the song Panini Pua Kea (White Flowered Cactus).
 The dance and its liquid words are made even more beautiful if you follow along with the English translation:

 ‘Auhea iho nei o Lei aloha